Lea esta hoja informativa en español

 You may find yourself asking, "How could I have let this happen to me?" regarding getting HIV.
 Try to be gentle with yourself.
-You have just gotten some hard news, and may face changes and challenges ahead.
+You have just gotten some challenging, possibly unexpected news, and may face changes ahead.
 If being compassionate with yourself seems difficult, try to imagine how you would respond to a loved one if you just learned that they were living with HIV.
 Think about the love and comfort you might give that person and share some of this with yourself.
 You are just as deserving, and just as capable, of giving and receiving love as ever.

 Being diagnosed with HIV presents many challenges.
 Building a support network can help you learn how to cope.
 Take your time and do not feel that you must tell everyone right away.
 Do not let the fear of being judged keep you from talking to people.
 If it is hard to tell family and friends at first, you may want to turn to HIV organizations.
 For more information, see our fact sheets on Disclosure and Getting Connected.